Devi Sri Prasad discography

-Devi Sri Prasad made his debut in Indian Music Industry with music album Dance Party.
+Devi Sri Prasad made his debut in the Indian music industry with the music album Dance Party.
 He composed score and soundtrack of the 1999 Telugu film Devi, making his debut in the film music industry.
-In his 24-year-long career, he has composed and produced film scores, soundtracks and songs for more than 100 films in various languages, predominantly in Telugu.
+Prasad has composed and produced film scores, soundtracks and songs for more than 100 films in various languages, predominantly in Telugu and Tamil languages.